Gift Acceptance Policies

 • The security will not generate any unacceptable tax or other consequences or liabilities for UNICEF USA (e.g., unrelated taxable income within the meaning of the IRC § 511-514)

-If potential problems arise on the initial review of the security, further review and recommendation by an outside professional may be sought before making a final decision on acceptance of the gift.
+If potential problems arise in the initial review of the security, further review and recommendation by an outside professional may be sought before making a final decision on acceptance of the gift.

 Multi-year Commitments with Contingencies

 Donors may opt to give to UNICEF USA via a multi-year agreement whereby a total gift amount is disbursed to UNICEF USA over multiple years.
-Such agreements should outline the schedule of payments, and any additional restrictions on the donations (i.e., contingencies), such as certain program milestones that must be reached in order for the donor to disburse the gift.
+Such gifts require written agreements, which should outline the schedule of payments, and any additional restrictions or contingencies associated with the donations, such as certain program milestones that must be reached in order for the donor to disburse the gift.

 Co-funding Commitments